-By the end of this article you will have a clear understanding on what you need and how you can get started.
+By the end of this article, you will have a clear understanding of what you need and how you can get started with Fraktur calligraphy.

-Before we jump right into this article packed with value and helpful information, let’s have a quick overview of what you will be learning –
+Before we jump right into this article, let’s have a quick overview of what you will be learning –

 - The different styles of blackletter calligraphy and their differences